 Intangible Assets.
 Intangible assets primarily consist of the cost of acquired companies in excess of the fair market value of their net tangible assets at the date of acquisition.
 The Company adopted Statement of Financial Accounting Standards ("SFAS") No. 142, Goodwill and Other Intangible Assets ("SFAS 142"), on January 1, 2002.
 Under SFAS 142, goodwill is no longer subject to amortization over its estimated useful life.
 The methods used for evaluating and measuring impairment of certain intangible assets have changed in accordance with the provisions of SFAS 142.
-The Company's annual goodwill impairment analysis will be performed during the second quarter.
-No events have occurred since the most recent goodwill impairment analysis which would require interim testing.
+The Company completed its annual goodwill impairment analysis during the period ended June 30, 2004 and determined that no adjustment to the carrying value of goodwill was required.